knz/shakespeare/docs/manual.md

   scene is not allowed to start before 4s has elapsed since the start of the act.

   It is possible for actions to last longer than the tempo interval.
 When this occurs, further scenes may be delayed further than their minimum start time, in which case they will start immediately when their previous scene completes.

   Therefore, the total number of scene groups, multiplied by the tempo, determines the *minimum* play duration (assuming no errors occur), but a play may last longer.

+- If a `repeat from` clause is specified, `shakespeare` will find the first act that matches the provided regexp.
+During execution of the play, every time the last act is reached, the play will continue, restarting at the matching act.
+In this mode, the play only terminates when an error is encountered.

+  Additionally, in the generated plots, a "zoomed in" plot will be generated for the last two iterations of the repeated act(s).

+  Subsequent `repeat` clauses override each other.

 ## Audience configuration